 Anna received her BSc (2009) and Dipl.
 Ing.
 (2010) from the Graz University of Technology, Austria.
-During the Masters programme (Dipl.
+During the Master’s programme (Dipl.
 Ing., DI) she concentrated on “Surface and Interface Technologies”.
-Whilst studying at Graz she worked at Infineon Technologies Austria, Villach, Austria, where she conducted research for her Masters thesis titled “Evaluation of Decapsulation Methods for Semiconductor Devices”.
+Whilst studying at Graz she worked at Infineon Technologies Austria, Villach, Austria, where she conducted research for her Master’s thesis titled “Evaluation of Decapsulation Methods for Semiconductor Devices”.

 She conducted her D.Phil. research in Inorganic Chemistry between 2010 and 2014 under the supervision of Prof. Russell Egdell at the University of Oxford, UK, and Trinity College, Oxford, UK.
-The research focused on structural and electronic properties of metal oxides.
+Her research focused on structural and electronic properties of metal oxides.
 During this time she was awarded a graduate scholarship by Trinity College, and served as the President of the Middle Common Room at Trinity College from 2011-2013.
-During the academic year 2012/13 she held a non-stipendiary lectureship in Inorganic Chemistry at Lady Margaret Hall, Oxford, UK.
-Anna held an an Imperial College Research Fellowship between 2017 and 2019 in the Department of Materials at Imperial College London.
+During the academic year 2012/13, she held a non-stipendiary lectureship in Inorganic Chemistry at Lady Margaret Hall, Oxford, UK.
+Anna held an Imperial College Research Fellowship between 2017 and 2019 in the Department of Materials at Imperial College London.

 For a more creative, non-standard view of what Anna thinks about topics related (and unrelated) to her research, check out this interview by Dr Keith Butler, which is part of the Materials Hipster series.